cpoulinn/starter-hugo-academic/content/home/about.md

 ---
 widget: about
+active: true
+author: carina-poulin
 widget_id: about
 headless: true
 weight: 20
-title: Need competent input for your research projects? <br><br> I can help
+title: Need competent input for your research projects? <br><br> I can help.
-active: true
-author: carina-poulin
 subtitle: ""
 ---
+I can help..